mewithoutnara/PointSurfaceTwist/README.md

 if gcd(*p, q*) > 1

-**?Creating other prime torus knot diagrams from an unwrapped torus representation?**

-#### Sonifying unwrapped torus knot diagrams as Shepard tones
+### Sonifying unwrapped torus knot diagrams as Shepard tones

 The unwrapped torus knot diagrams show continuously rising (or falling) slopes.
 Interpreting these diagrams by the use of Shepard tones is first of all an intuition.
 But Shepard notes are also a mathematical interpretation of *phi*  (torus knot) or *u* and *v* (torus), as their values can infinitely increase because there is no boundary on a torus.